isomerpages/mccy-ncov/index.md

 notification: "ADVISORY: We have been notified of a scam going around, issuing fines to individuals for violating social distancing measures.
 The link to the website has SG United mentioned.
 Please help to spread the word that the SG United initiative does not issue any such fines.
 Thank you."
 sections:
     - hero:
-        title: "Stay home for Singapore, together!"
+        title: "Stay Strong, Singapore"
-        subtitle: "Find out how we can stay engaged while being at home"
+        subtitle: "Together, we can overcome this challenge"
-        background: /images/Banner-3.jpg
+        background: /images/Banner-4.jpg
         url: /stay-engaged/
-        button: Stay Engaged!
+        button: Stay Strong!
         key_highlights:
-            - title: Volunteer
+            - title: Help by Volunteering
-              description: to help
+              description:
               url: "https://www.giving.sg/sgunited-volunteers"
-            - title: Support
+            - title: Help by Donating to Support the Vulnerable
-              description: on-going community initiatives
+              description:
               url: /community-efforts/
-            - title: Donate
+            - title: Thank and Support the Community
-              description: to support the vulnerable
+              description:
               url: /donate/
-            - title: Stay Engaged
+            - title: Encourage Others and Get Help
-              description: thrive, connect, help, get help
+              description:
               url: /stay-engaged/
     - infobar:
         title:
-        subtitle: "“The worst of times can bring out the best in our people.
-How we respond to it, how our nation comes together, will show much about our values as a people, and the principles we hold dear….
-These four weeks of circuit breaking will feel unusual and unnatural.
-The challenge is to help ourselves and others stay home and do so purposefully and positively.” - DPM Heng Swee Keat, Solidarity Budget Speech, 7 Apr 2020"
+        subtitle: "“COVID-19 is this generation’s challenge.
+The virus is a tough enemy – invisible, but formidable.
+It is now our turn to prove that we are worthy of our forebears, and up to the challenge before us.
+I have every confidence that we will prove more than equal to the task." - PM Lee Hsien Loong, 1 May 2020"
         description:
         button:
         url: